uicestone/henried/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.9.5.1 =
+* fix for CSS cache growing too fast when inline CSS with variable selectors from WordPress 5.9 comment blocks is aggregated.

+= 2.9.5 =
+* Better fix for PHP notice in autoptimizeImages.php.
+* Further improvements to the exit survey.

+= 2.9.4 =
+* Fix for 2 AMP compatibility issues (toolbar JS & lazyload JS).
+* Fix for PHP notice in autoptimizeImages.php.
+* Change default for "lazyload from nth image" from 0 to 2 (only applies to new installations).
+* Improvements to the exit survey.
+* Enjoy the end-of-year celebrations, there are great Autoptimize things to come in 2022! ;-)

+= 2.9.3 =
+* Improvement: add logic to autoptimize_404_handler.php to differentiate between different multisite sites.
+* Improvement: remove the different feeds (and all JS to switch between them) on the settings-page, keeping only the "Autoptimize news".
+* Improvement: reduced autoptimize_enable_site_config option lookups when on multisite and AO is active for network.
+* Fixed wrong variable name that caused PHP notices (but did not affect normal usage) to $w3tc_minify_on.
+* Fix for Autoptimize Toolbar being loaded on AMP pages for logged in administrators/ editors
+* Fix for CDN replacement edge case (if the CDN has the site_url in it).
+* Fix for service availability checks causing too many outgoing requests (root cause likely to be object caching resulting in the autoptimize_service_availability option not being updated)
+* Added "exit survey" when Autoptimize is deactivated (with the kind help of Shakeeb of RapidLoad, thanks brother!)

+= 2.9.2 =
+* New: page/ post settings now have a "Generate Critical CSS"-button (critical CSS needs to be active with valid API key)
+* Improvement: also check WP Rocket settings for possible conflicts
+* Improvement: Image optimization CDN updated to new Autoptimize-specific subdomain
+* Fix: "don't aggregate but defer" did not defer 3rd party hosted JS (can be disabled with a filter)
+* Fix: the metabox per page/post logic failed when all optimizations were off (hat tip to Valenki for reporting) resulting in PHP notices

+= 2.9.1 =
+* New: logic to detect possibly conflicting plugins, with notification if found.
+* Improvement: to be reviewed critical css rules UI change.
+* Improvement: automatically save critical CSS rules when changed.
+* Fix for no CCSS jobs being created when "aggregate CSS" is off and all files are minified.
+* Fix for some page caches not being detected correctly leading to notification being shown when it should not (thanks @optimocha for warning me!)
+* Fix for a (rare) lazyload-regression in 2.9.0.
+* Fix for a (rare) image optimization issue when the same image is referenced multiple times as background-image in optimized CSS.

+= 2.9.0 =
+* New: per page/ post Autoptimize settings so one can disable specific optimizations (needs to be enabled on the main settings page under "Misc Options").
+* New: "defer inline JS" as sub-option of "do not aggregate but defer" allowing to defer (almost) all JS.
+* Improvement: Image optimization now automatically switches between AVIF & WebP & Jpeg even if lazyload is not active (AVIF has to be explicitly enabled).
+* Improvement: re-ordering of "JavaScript optimization" settings & copy improvements.
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)

+This release coincides with my father's 76th birthday, who continues to be a big inspritation to me.
+He's a mechanical engineer who after retirement focused his technical insights, experience and never-ending inquisitiveness on fountain pen design and prototyping, inventing a new bulkfiller mechanism in the process.
+Search the web for `Fountainbel` to find out more about him (or read [this older blogpost I wrote in Dutch](https://blog.futtta.be/2008/04/09/mijn-vader-is-een-tovenaar/)).
+Love you pops!

+= 2.8.4 =
+* fix for an authenticated XSS vulnerability

+= 2.8.3 =
+* fix for missing ao-minify-html.php

+= 2.8.2 =
+* Images: only show "did you know shortpixel" notice on Autoptimize settings pages (no more littering all over the backend)
+* Images: update lazysizes from upstream
+* Images: misc. improvements such as fix for PHP "undefined index" notice, updated copy, ...
+* HTML: rename HTML minify class from minify_HTML to AO_minify_HTML to avoid conflicts with e.g. W3TC
+* Critical CSS: misc. improvements such as detect is_front_page before any other conditional, fix for conditional rules without an actual condition, improved debug logging, ...
+* JS/ CSS: fix for AO not optimizing multisite child sites when CDN set

+= 2.8.1 =
+* Images: new option not to lazyload first X images
+* fix for "array to string" conversion errors in image optimization logic of .ico files
+* switch jQuery shorthand .click (in toolbar JS & PaND dismiss notice JS) to please jQuery Migrate helper (and because it's better that way)

+= 2.8.0 =
+* JavaScript: new option "defer but don't aggregate"
+* JavaScript: ensure Autoptimize also acts on jQuery in WordPress 5.6 which is renamed to jquery.min.js from jquery.js before.
+* Images: add field to exclude images from being optimized.
+* Images: new filter (`autoptimize_filter_imgopt_lazyload_from_nth`) to tell AO not to lazyload the first X images (to improve LCP/ CLS).
+* Critical CSS: major improvements of the job processing mechanism, reducing time spent from up to 1 minute to just a couple of seconds.
+* Critical CSS: under "advanced options" replace "request limit" with "queue processing time limit" (default 30s).
+* Extra | Google Fonts: better parsing of version 2 Google Font URL's (/css2/).
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

+= 2.7.8 =
+* Image optimization: add support for AVIF image format for browsers that support it (enabled with the existing WebP-option, also requires lazy-load to be active)
+* Critical CSS: further security improvements of critical CSS import settings upload, based on the input of [Marcin Weglowski of afine.com](https://afine.com)
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

+= 2.7.7 =
+* critical CSS: make sure pages get a path-based rule even if a CPT or template matches (when "path based rules for pages" option is on)
+* critical CSS: make sure the "unload CCSS javascript" is only added once
+* settings screens: switch jQuery .attr() to .prop() as suggested by jQuery Migrate to prepare for [the great oncoming big jQuery updates](https://wptavern.com/major-jquery-changes-on-the-way-for-wordpress-5-5-and-beyond)
+* HTML minify: reverse placeholder array to make sure last replaced placeholder is changed back first to fix rare issues
+* security fix: kudos to [Erin Germ](https://eringerm.com/) for finding & reporting an authenticated XSS vulnerability
+* security fix: props to an anonymous pentester for finding & reporting an authenticated malicous file upload vulnerability

+= 2.7.6 =
+* fix for top frontend admin-bar being invisible when "inline & defer" is active.
+* fix for 3rd party CSS-files not being deferred when "inline & defer" is active.
+* small copy changes on Extra settings screen.

+= 2.7.5 =
+* urgent fix for Google Fonts aggregate & preload that broke badly in 2.7.4.

+= 2.7.4 =
+* Image optimization: also optimize icon links
+* Image optimization: fix webp-detection for Safari (contributed by @pinkasey)
+* Image lazyload: remove CSS that hides the placeholder image/ sets transistion between placeholder and final image
+* Critical CSS: new advanced option to unload CCSS on onLoad
+* Critical CSS improvement: cache templates in a transient to avoid overhead of having to search filesystem time and time again (contributed by @pratham2003)
+* Critical CSS improvement: better but still experimental jQuery deferring logic
+* Critical CSS fix: prevent MANUAL template-based rules being overwritten
+* CSS Inline & defer: move away from old loadCSS-based approach to [Filamentgroup's new, simpler method](https://www.filamentgroup.com/lab/load-css-simpler/)
+* 404 fallback enabled by default for new installations
+* changed all occurences of blacklist/ whitelist to blocklist/ allowlist.
+The filters `autoptimize_filter_js_whitelist` and `autoptimize_filter_css_whitelist` still work in 2.7.4 but usage is deprecated and should be replaced with `autoptimize_filter_js_allowlist` and `autoptimize_filter_css_allowlist`.
+* updated readme to explicitly confirm this is GPL + praise open source projects used in Autoptimize as praise was long overdue!
+* tested and confirmed working on WordPress 5.5 beta 2

+= 2.7.3 =
+* Critical CSS: cache settings in the PHP process instead of re-fetching them
+* Critical CSS: shorter intervals between calls to criticalcss.com (shortening the asynchronous job queue processing time)
+* inline & defer CSS: fix for some excluded files not being preloaded
+* 404 fallback: only create fallback files for CSS/ JS, not for (background-)images
+* copy changes as suggested by Cyrille (@css31), un grand merci!
+* misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 2.7.2 =
 * Critical CSS: fix settings page issues with certain translation strings